 - injection site reactions including bruising, bleeding, redness, and hardness

-Development History and FDA Approval Process for Xyosted
+Development Timeline for Xyosted

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.